-101 Easy Homemade Products for your Skin, Health & Home offers simple instructions for turning your homegrown, fresh herbs into personal care products.
+The Big Book of Homemade Products offers simple instructions for turning your homegrown, fresh herbs into personal care products.

-This article may contain affiliate links.
+This page may contain affiliate links.
 Please read my disclosure for more info.

 Master of Homemade Products

-Plus, no fancy equipment needed!
+No fancy equipment needed!

 Homemade Spa Treatment

-Lip care (Daisy Vanilla Lip Balm!) and hair care is next, followed by homemade soaps.
+Pamper yourself with bath soaks, salts, melts, and scrubs (I can’t wait to try the Garden Herbs Bath Soak).
+Lip care (Hello, Daisy Vanilla Lip Balm!) and hair care is next, followed by homemade soaps.